 mysound.wav to the current directory, and it should sound like this:

 Next up, let’s create a square wave.
 In a certain sense square waves are simpler than sine waves, because they consist of switching back and forth between just two different amplitudes.
 For example a certain number of samples at amplitude -0.75, followed by an equal number of samples at amplitude 0.75, and then repeat.
 Square waves have an especially 8-bit Nintendo sound to them.
-They are also important in subtractive synthesis, since they have odd harmonics, while sine waves have none.
+They are also important in subtractive synthesis, since they contain harmonics, while sine waves don’t.
 However, that’s beyond the scope of this article.

 The amplitude for a square wave determines the two amplitudes it switches between.
 For example, for an amplitude of 0.75, a square wave will toggle between 0.75 and -0.75.
 The rate at which the two amplitudes are toggled determines the frequency.
 The faster the toggle, the higher the frequency (and thus the higher the pitch).